LLNL/scr/doc/rst/users/config.rst

 Setting :code:`SCR_CACHE_BYPASS=1` instructs SCR to locate files within the prefix directory for both checkpoint/output and restart phases.
-Because this configuration is the most portable across different systems and applications, it is set as the default mode of SCR.
+Because cache bypass mode is the most portable across different systems and applications, it is enabled by default.
-As such, it is not required that one explicitly set :code:`SCR_CACHE_BYPASS=1`.
+Cache bypass mode must also be used when the cache capacity is insufficient to store the application files and SCR redundancy data.